This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 PICU Medical Case Study Generator

-Generates pediatric critical care scenarios clinicians to practices their clinical management skills
+Generates pediatric critical care scenarios for clinicians to practice clinical management skills.

 Prompt/Custom Instructions